Schmorbonium/ECE-4710/docs/markdown/peerReview.md

     - *Resolved*
 - LEDs forward voltage is 3.3 meaning they require at least 3.3 to operate, I think to play it safe we should run the LEDs from the 5V rail.
     - *Resolved*
-- Power Lines UnderRated for max expected current
-  - 10 LEDs@20mA + STM@~150mA -> max 350 mA. given our copper thickness (1 oz/in^2).
+- Power Lines UnderRated for max expected current.
+10 LEDs@20mA + STM@~150mA -> max 350 mA. given our copper thickness (1 oz/in^2).
 According to [This Calculator](https://www.7pcb.com/trace-width-calculator) Your min Power Rail width should be 8 mil, your closer to 4 or 5
+    - *Awaiting second round of review*
+    - Checking with the linked calculator, and 4 other calculators, I get that the minimum trace width here is 2.8 mil, so the default 6 mil should be sufficient.
 ## Order Prep Checklist
 - [x] Ground planes on top and bottom
 - [x] Identifier label for which board and which version